 This is just one species featured in the new comprehensive book “Fishes in the Fresh Waters of Florida“.
 Learn more about how the book’s photography was achieved, and why our biologists focused on photographing live fish:

-Rob Robins, our fishes collection manager, and biologist Kenneth Krysko went looking for the Clown Knifefish in known habitats in South Florida.
+Robert Robins, collection manager of the Florida Museum ichthyology collection, and biologist Kenneth Krysko went looking for the clown knifefish in known habitats in South Florida.

 The biologists compiling the book on the freshwater fish of Florida decided to photograph live fish to more accurately depict what people would find in Florida’s waterways.

 Biologist Kenneth Krysko caught one of these invasive clown knifefish in a South Florida canal.

 Although clown knifefish are popular aquarium fish, they can grow to over 3 feet long, which might cause people to release them into local waterways.
 This large specimen was caught by biologist Kenneth Krysko in South Florida.

 This large clown knifefish was caught in a South Florida canal in 2015 and is featured in the final plate for this species in the new freshwater fish book.